 According to the National Weather Service, the normal “Average Maximum Temperature” (in other words, the typical daily high, in June is 98.7 degrees.

 Hottest Temperature in June in Las Vegas

-Officially, the hottest temperature ever recorded in June in Las Vegas is tied with two other days (both in July) for the city’s all-time high.
-The mercury hit 117 degrees on June 30, 2013.
+Officially, the hottest temperature ever recorded in June in Las Vegas is tied with three other days (another one in June and two in July) for the city’s all-time high.
+The mercury hit 117 degrees on June 30, 2013, and on June 20th, 2017.
 Unofficially, before the National Weather Service began keeping records, the thermometer hit 118 degrees in July of 1931.